RishikaSur/SE_Lab_2025_A1_03_Repo/A1/readme.md

 ## **Usage**

 ### **1️⃣ Running the Program**
-- When you start `main.py`, you will see the main menu:
+- After starting `main.py`, the main menu will be as :
   ```
   Welcome to the Inventory System